+These days, as safety obsessed as NASCAR is, it's pretty easy to miss the fact that since 1950, NASCAR has actually averaged more than one death per year of racing.
 That's an attrition rate of about 2 to 3 percent - every year - among NASCAR drivers, making this sport one of the most dangerous occupations in the world.
 That was especially true in the 1950s and '60s, back when stock cars were relatively stock, and safety took a serious back seat to speed.
 The Daytona track has claimed more lives than almost every other American super-speedway combined.

 Roy Brannon: The First NASCAR Fatality

 Oddly enough, this happened on July 25th, the same day driver William Davis got into his fatal car crash in North Carolina.
-But, Davis survived almost two days afterward, making 7-year-old Roy Brannon (arguably) the first official fatality in NASCAR history.
+But, Davis survived for almost two days afterward, making 7-year-old Roy Brannon (arguably) the first official fatality in NASCAR history.

-In probably the best known example of family tragedy in NASCAR racing, the first fourth-generation NASCAR driver in history, was killed when his throttle stuck open during testing at the New Hampshire Motor Speedway in 2000.
+In probably the best known example of family tragedy in NASCAR racing, the first fourth-generation NASCAR driver in history, was terminated when his throttle stuck open during testing at the New Hampshire Motor Speedway in 2000.

 Clifford and Davey Allison

 Clifford and Davey were the sons of racing legend Bobby Allison, and both were rising stars in their respective series.
 It was a tight family; Clifford used to crew on Davey's car in the ARCA series when he wasn't racing himself.
-Clifford was killed during a Busch Series race in 1992.
+Clifford was taken out during a Busch Series race in 1992.

 Davey was terminated while attempting to land his private helicopter on the infield landing pad of the Talladega speedway.